Epictek/WiiFlow_Mod6/README.md

 - Added option to retrieve disc label images from GameTDB (shown in game info).
 - Rumble is attenuated.
 - Removed white progress bar when launching games.
-- Created a new theme called melodii, and adapted rhapsodii and carbonik themes to make them work with this fork.
+- Created a new theme called melodii, and adapted rhapsodii, carbonik and whitewii themes to make them work with this fork.
 - Added ability to force source menu attributes (sourceflow, smallbox, boxmode) in theme ini files.
 - Heavily modified wording of GUI, currently only english and french languages are available.
 - Modified handling of fanart, animation is delayed and acts as a screen saver.